deco3500-2017/Team-Unfit/Wk12 Standup.md

 - Work on the promotional material.
 - Refine the prototype
 - User testing.
-- Work on feedback receive today of improving the home page and overall desing.
+- Work on feedback receive today of improving the home page and overall design.

 Alvin:
 - Design posters